-DANGER • Explosion or fire may result from misapplication of this equipment.
+Explosion or fire may result from misapplication of this equipment.
 Know the properties of the materials you are putting into the oven and be sure they can be heated safely at elevated temperature.
 Applications that may introduce flammable solvents or combustible materials into an oven require special nonstandard safety features.
-The National Fire Protection Association (NFPA) designates these as "Class A" Ovens.
-Materials with auto-ignition temperatures below the oven operating temperature should never be introduced into the oven.
-Electric heating cabinets are NOT suitable for heating flammable or combustible materials.
-Explosion or fire may result from misapplication of this equipment.
-4 Disconnect and lockout electrical power and all other sources of energy before performing maintenance.
+The National Fire Protection Agency (NFPA) designates these as "Class A" Ovens.

+- Materials with auto-ignition temperatures below the oven operating temperature should never be introduced into the oven. - This equipment is not suitable for installations in electrically classified hazardous areas.

+Disconnect and lockout electrical power and all other sources of energy before performing maintenance.
 Know where arc flash is possible and take proper precautions.

-Be sure any fan shafts have stopped rotating.
-Keep body, hands and foreign objects away from the inlet and outlet, and the other moving parts of the fan such as shafts, belts and pulleys.
-Do not stand in front of explosion relief areas
+- Be sure any fan shafts have stopped rotating.
+Keep body, hands and foreign objects away from the inlet and outlet, and the other moving parts of the fan such as shafts, belts and pulleys. - Do not stand in front of explosion relief areas.